tstapely07/Imperial-Computing-Notes/Notes/Parametric Polymorphism.md

 >```
 >This way, GHC knows that the `a` and `b` defined later  are the same thing.
 >Alternatively, we could have just removed the second type signature.

+>[!Tip]
+>Parametrically polymorphic functions always do the same thing regardless of the type of `a`.
+>To give different types different implementations, we use [[Ad-Hoc Polymorphism|ad-hoc polymorphism]].